arily/phpEZhtmltagger/README.md

 and save it to your redis server if u want.

 # OK, I want to try this sh*tty no-using buggy tagger so what I need to do?
-you can check the html.php. just MIND BLOWING easy.
+you can check the example.php. just MIND BLOWING easy.
 ## first let's write some fatty array!
 ```php
 <?php #of coures you need it